Crucial-Diff: A Unified Diffusion Model for Crucial Image and Annotation Synthesis in Data-scarce Scenarios: Introduction

 Given these limitations, a question arises: \textbf{\textit{What kind of synthetic data is more effective in enhancing downstream model performance?}} The answer lies in addressing two core principles: (1) generating crucial synthetic samples that challenge downstream models by incorporating ambiguous textures or deceptive characteristics, \emph{etc}; and (2) ensuring the synthetic data is easily acquired, which requires a universally applicable pipeline that generates high-quality data across diverse domains without domain-specific redesign or retraining.
 By focusing on these principles, synthetic data can effectively target the weaknesses of downstream models, driving continuous improvements in robustness and generalization while minimizing training resource consumption through a domain-agnostic framework.

 To address these requirements, we propose \textbf{Crucial-Diff}, a domain-agnostic framework that focuses on crucial synthetic sample generation.
 By employing a diffusion model conditioned on the reference image of the target, Crucial-Diff synthesizes realistic targets on a background image without any target, positioned according to the specified box location, thereby eliminating the fine-tuning needs for different targets or scenarios.
-Two additional modules are proposed to address crucial synthetic sample generation and multi-scenario universality, respectively, to ensure that the generated samples are effectively bridge data scarcity.
+In contrast to previous methods dependent on precise masks as location constraints for synthesis, which typically require additional mask generators, our method randomly generates bounding box masks without needing extra generators, significantly reducing computational overhead.
+Furthermore, two additional modules are proposed to address crucial synthetic sample generation and multi-scenario universality, respectively, to ensure that the generated samples are effectively bridge data scarcity.

 To meet the requirement (1), we introduced the Weakness Aware Sample Miner (WASM) module, specifically designed to identify the inherent weaknesses of downstream models, particularly regarding frequently misclassified images.
 The WASM module employs a feedback loss that minimizes the downstream model detection difference between the target and background regions, making it challenging to distinguish between them.
 In this way, the generated crucial synthetic images often exhibit ambiguous textures, inconspicuous targets or other deceptive characteristics, as shown in purple part of Fig. \ref{fig:intro}(b).
 When used to train downstream models, these samples significantly improve robustness, enabling sustained performance gains without overfitting, as illustrated by the purple curve in Fig. \ref{fig:intro}(c).